 Option 1: Two separate runs.

 The watershed configuration file for simulation of the microwatershed with the dairy will be modified to save the outflow data to an event file.
-The name of the event file is specified as "dairy.eve" in the file.cio for the microwatershed simulation.
+The name of the event file is specified as "dairy.eve" in the save command.